 With the oblong face, you can even let your beard grow a bit in width, as wider styles help your rectangle face shift slightly more into the ideal oval shape.

-It goes without saying that stubble and short beard styles bode really well with the oblong shaped face, and styles with prominent thick mustache can help take attention away from the length of the face.
+It goes without saying that stubble and very short beard styles bode really well with the oblong shaped face, and styles with prominent thick mustache can help take attention away from the length of the face.

 Do you need to use the beard to hide or mask the fact that you have an oblong face?